hasindu2008/squigulator/README.md

 squigulator [OPTIONS] ref_genome.fa -o out_signal.blow5 -n NUM_READS
 ```

 By default, DNA PromethION reads (R9.4.1) will be simulated.
-Specify the `-x STR` option to set a different profile from the following available pre-sets (inspired by pre-sets in [Minimap2](https://github.com/lh3/minimap2)).
+Specify the `-x STR` option to set a different profile from the following available pre-sets (see [here](docs/profile) for more info)).
 - `dna-r9-min`: genomic DNA on MinION R9.4.1 flowcells
 - `dna-r9-prom`: genomic DNA on PromethION R9.4.1 flowcells
 - `rna-r9-min`: direct RNA on MinION R9.4.1 flowcells